Tenant Rights and Responsibilities · · 14 min read

 Document Thoroughly

-This thorough documentation is vital, as it will support any necessary actions, including eviction, should the situation escalate.
+This is vital, as it will support any necessary actions, including eviction, should the situation escalate.
 Statistics indicate that nearly 40% of residents mention noise as their main concern, with approximately 15% relocating due to unresolved problems.

-Adopt a Proactive Strategy
+Adopt a

 Each box represents a step in the process of handling noise complaints.
 Follow the arrows to see how to move from one action to the next, ensuring a thorough and effective response.